ziqi-zhang/ziqi-zhang.github.io/_pages/about.md

 Invited Talks
 =====
+1. UIUC CS591 Security Seminar, Urbana, Sep 2024. *No Privacy Left Outside: On the (In-)Security of TEE-Shielded DNN Partition for On-Device ML*
-1. Ant Group, Beijing, Dec 2023. *No Privacy Left Outside: On the (In-)Security of TEE-Shielded DNN Partition for On-Device ML*
+2. Ant Group, Beijing, Dec 2023. *No Privacy Left Outside: On the (In-)Security of TEE-Shielded DNN Partition for On-Device ML*
-2. Security Group @ TouTiao, Beijing, Dec 2023. *No Privacy Left Outside: On the (In-)Security of TEE-Shielded DNN Partition for On-Device ML*
+3. Security Group @ TouTiao, Beijing, Dec 2023. *No Privacy Left Outside: On the (In-)Security of TEE-Shielded DNN Partition for On-Device ML*
-3. [NetSys](https://netsys.doc.ic.ac.uk/) weekly seminar, Imperial College London, Nov 2023. *No Privacy Left Outside: On the (In-)Security of TEE-Shielded DNN Partition for On-Device ML*
+4. [NetSys](https://netsys.doc.ic.ac.uk/) weekly seminar, Imperial College London, Nov 2023. *No Privacy Left Outside: On the (In-)Security of TEE-Shielded DNN Partition for On-Device ML*
-4. Ant Group, Beijing, Aug 2023. *No Privacy Left Outside: On the (In-)Security of TEE-Shielded DNN Partition for On-Device ML*
+5. Ant Group, Beijing, Aug 2023. *No Privacy Left Outside: On the (In-)Security of TEE-Shielded DNN Partition for On-Device ML*

 Academic Services
 =====
-1. **PC Member**: LLM4Code @ ICSE'24
+1. **PC Member**: LLM4Code @ ICSE'24, ASE'24
-2. **Reviewer**: TDSC'23, WWW'24
+2. **Reviewer**: TDSC'23, WWW'24, WWW'25

 Honors and Awards
 =====